wamaithajoy/Wapi_Daktari/README.md

 # Wapi Daktari: Public Healthcare Crowd-Management System

-## Project Overview
+## Problem Statement

+In Kenya, many citizens visiting public hospitals face significant challenges, among those challenges that are common are;

+- Uncertainity about doctor availability.
+- Unknown waiting times.
+- Lack of Information of whether they'll be seen at all.

+These issues affect ordinary kenyans who cant afford private healthcare or appointment systems.
+THis uncertainity leads to:

+- Wasted times for patients
+- Discouragement from seeking medical care.
+- Random overloading of hospital resources.

+## Solution: Wapi Daktari

-Wapi Daktari is a public healthcare crowd-management and awareness system designed to help ordinary Kenyans, especially walk-in patients at public hospitals, by predicting the best time to visit a hospital based on past patterns of doctor availability, patient traffic, and waiting times.
+Wapi Daktari is a public healthcare crowd-management and awareness system designed to empower ordinary kenyans, particularly walk-in patients at public hospitals.
+The system predicts the best time to visit a hospital based on historical patterns of doctor availability, patient traffic, and waiting times.

-The system provides real-time predictions via a simple USSD interface, ensuring that patients receive timely and actionable insights without the need for an app or account.

-## Problem

-Most Kenyans visiting public hospitals;

-- Don’t know if the doctor is available,
-- How long the wait will be, or if they'll even be seen.
-- They cant afford private healthcare or appointment systems.

-This uncertainty wastes time, discourages care-seeking, and overloads hospitals randomly.
-There’s no access to real-time hospital insights especially for low-income patients without smartphones or internet access.

-## Objective

-To empower walk-in patients at public hospitals with data-backed predictions on the best time to visit via a simple USSD interface that works on any phone.
-The goal is to reduce wasted time, manage hospital congestion, and improve access to care without requiring logins or apps.

 Wapi Daktari Answers the question?

 When is the best time for me to go to the hospiotal today?

+## Key Features

+- Works via USSD, ensuring accessibility for all mobile phone users without requiring smartphones or Internet access.
+- Provide Instant, data-driven predictions for hospital visits.
+- Available in English and Kiswahili to cater to a wider audience.
+- Multiple hospital and departments support across Kenya.
+- Flexinble: Allows users to check predictions for today, tomorrow, day after tomorrow, or a specific date.

+## How it Works

+- Users dial *384*43371# on any mobile phone.
+- They select their preferred language ( English or Kiswahili).
+- Users choose their hospital and department of interest.
+- They select the date for their hospital visit.
+- The system analyzes real hospital data using machine learning models to return:

+1. Best time to visit the hospital
+2. Estimated waiting time
+3. Predicted congestion level

+All responses are sent instantly via USSD, requiring no internet, app, or smartphone.

 ## Technologies Used